loonwerks/case-ta6-experimental-platform-OpenUxAS/examples/CASE-TA6-Challenge-Problems/ph2_01_WaterwaySearch/README.md

 5. enter the command: `./runUxAS_WaterwaySearch_UAV.sh`
 6. open another terminal window in the directory: "examples/CASE-TA6-Challenge-Problems/ph2_01_WaterwaySearch/"
 7. enter the command: `./runUxAS_WaterwaySearch_GS.sh`
+8. click the "play" button on the AMASE simulation window

 ### What Happens?